WhiskeyTang0F0xtr0t/unifi/README.md

-# WTF Unifi Scripts
+# WTF Unifi

-Starting point for my Unifi scripts
+A repository for my Unfi-related content.

 ## [wpa_supplicant](wpa_supplicant)
 Check/repair/install the wpa_supplicant setup on UDM hardware with formatted status messages and logging.